III - Academic Regulations

 - A student shall be classified as a freshman, sophomore, junior or senior based on the total number of hours passed.
 Only credits appearing on the student's official university record at the time of classification will be considered.
 Classifications are reviewed and updated periodically according to the following schedule:

 - Whenever a student is readmitted, continued or changes majors, the classification will be reviewed by Student Administrative Services and be subject to change according to existing rules..

 - The Registrar shall have final authority in determining a student's classification.

 - An individual may enroll at Clarkson University for special study on either a full-time or part-time basis.
 Although such individuals are classified as non-matriculating, they are provided an opportunity for academic study with concentration in a particular area of interest.
 This status may be used to obtain exposure in a particular area as a foundation for further academic work.
 Many persons with a degree use this status to gain exposure to another discipline without pursuing a degree.
 Students who are enrolled as non-degree students may not earn a degree from the University without gaining admission to a degree-granting program.
 Admission is obtained through the Office of Freshman Admission, Transfer Admission, or the Graduate School.
-Non-degree students may take a maximum of 15 credit hours of coursework credit while in this status and must matriculate into a Clarkson degree program to earn credit beyond this.
+Non-degree students may accumulate up to 15 hours of coursework credit while in this status and must matriculate into a Clarkson degree program to earn credit beyond this.